 To reduce the risk of stroke and systemic embolism in patients with nonvalvular atrial fibrillation.
 Treatment of deep vein thrombosis (DVT), pulmonary embolism (PE).
 To reduce the risk of recurrence of DVT, PE following 6 months treatment for DVT, PE.
 Prophylaxis of DVT, which may lead to pulmonary embolism in patients undergoing knee or hip replacement surgery.

 15mg and 20mg tablets: take with food.
+Unable to swallow whole tablets: may crush 15mg or 20mg tabs and mix with applesauce immediately prior to use, then follow with food; may also give by NG or gastric tube (see full labeling).
 Nonvalvular atrial fibrillation: CrCl >50mL/min: 20mg once daily with the evening meal; CrCl 15–50mL/min: 15mg once daily with the evening meal; CrCl <15mL/min: avoid.
 Treatment of DVT, PE: 15mg twice daily for first 21 days, then 20mg once daily for remaining treatment.
 Reduction in risk of recurrence of DVT, PE: 20mg once daily.
 DVT, PE treatment, risk reduction: avoid use if CrCl<30mL/min.
 Prophylaxis of DVT: take 6–10 hours after surgery once hemostasis established.
 10mg once daily; severe renal impairment (CrCl<30mL/min): avoid; moderate renal impairment (CrCl 30–50mL/min); monitor closely for blood loss; discontinue if acute renal failure develops.
 Hip: treat for 35 days.
 Knee: treat for 12 days.
-Switching from or to warfarin, or other anticoagulants: see literature.
+Switching from or to warfarin, or other anticoagulants: see full labeling.

 Factor Xa inhibitor.